spacemit-com/bianbu-docs/en/system_integration/bianbu_1.0_rootfs_create.md

    ./rvv
    ```

-   If you see the following output, registration is successful:
+   Output like the following indicates success:

    ```
    helloworld